Cooperatives Europe: Overview

 On the first Saturday of July each year, Cooperatives Europe celebrates International Co-operative Day.
-In December 2009, the United Nations declared 2012 as the International Year of Cooperatives.

-Cooperatives Europe works to increase the knowledge of the cooperative business model across Europe and to facilitate the development of cooperative enterprises.
-Cooperatives Europe is registered on the European Union Transparency Register, created by the European Commission.
+Cooperatives Europe claims to increase knowledge of the cooperative business model across Europe and to facilitate the development of cooperative enterprises.
+Cooperatives Europe is registered in the European Union Transparency Register, created by the European Commission.

 Cooperatives Europe is developing a European network of Young Cooperators.